miqqie/pp_skillmap_portal/intro_to_javascript.md

 }
 ```

+> **What this shows:** This function runs every time the user picks a sector or role.
+It first reads the current values of both dropdowns.
+If either is empty, it stops immediately (guard clause).
+Then it hides the welcome message and shows the main content area.
+It unlocks the PDF export button (which was disabled until a role was chosen).
+It updates the role name shown in the breadcrumb pill at the top.
+Finally, it looks up the job description for that role and displays it — or clears the field if no description is found.

 > **Key Idea:** The DOM is a **live system**.
 Updates appear instantly without a page refresh because the browser immediately recalculates the layout after each change.

+---

 ### From the Portal: Dynamically Building the CWF Panel